 Chester Harding [Public domain]Daniel Boone was a great pioneer explorer.
 He loved to wander through unknown territory.
 Boone didn't go to school, but he did have an education.
 His mother taught him to read and write and his father taught him how to survive in the wilds, shoot a gun, and to be a nice gentleman.
 Boone was born on November 2, 1734.
 He stood about five feet eight or nine inches tall.
 He was broad-shouldered, barrel-chested, and weighed about 175 pounds.

 He always remembered the day he shot his first bear at the age of twelve; not many kids could shoot a bear at that age.
 They said the kids would get scared of the bear and freeze, but not Daniel.

-Everyone said Daniel could hear a twig break from a quarter of a mile away.
-They also said he could spot something out of order like an Indian in the bushes.
+Everyone said he could hear a twig break from a quarter of a mile away.
 Daniel was a very nice man to everyone as far as we know.
-Throughout his life, Daniel couldn't hold a grudge against anyone of any color.

 In 1784 he published his memoirs, The Adventures of Daniel Boone, Formerly a Hunter; Containing a Narrative of the Wars of Kentucky.
 In his own words, we can learn all about his adventures.

 Around 1799, Daniel Boone settled down near St. Louis, present day Missouri.
 He died September 26, 1820 at the age of 85, and will be remembered forever as a great American explorer and statesman.